RBEGamer/OP1.FUN-SCRAPER/README.md

 Op1.Fun hosts its files on AWS, the script waits after each download a bit to not trigger a the spam/ddos system from AWS.
 After 12 downloads there is an other delay too.
 That helps to prevent access errors.
-For a complete download of all packages (140 pages 03.06.2019) you will need two daysm with my delay settings.
+For a complete download of all packages (140 pages 03.06.2019) you will need two days with my delay settings.
 May you can decrese the wait time in a public network.